tytzM17/Lokian.eth/README.md

 Roadmap
 - October 2021, Development and Tests..ok
-- November 2021, Test and deploy to testnet
+- November 2021, Test and deploy to testnet..delayed
 - December 2021, Deploy to mainnet
 - January 2022, Initial PvP development
 - February 2022, PvP on testnet then mainnet